-10. MESSI WRIST WITH AUDEMARS PIGUET WATCH
+10. MESSI WRIST WITH AUDEMARS PIGUET WATCH (ROYAL OAK CHRONOGRAPH LEO MESSI)

 11. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON HOW IMPORTANT IT IS FOR LA LIGA TO HAVE THE THIRD TEAM (ATLETICO MADRID) COMPETING FOR THE TITLE: